Navad

 Since the 2015-16 series, the analysis team of the program scores the players of Persian Gulf Pro League each week and overall, on the style of Kicker, from 1.00 (best) to 6.00 (worst).

-Starting by the 2016–17 series, the Navad website launched a football manager online game using live stats of the players contributing in the Iran Pro League, entitled Football Fantasy.
+Starting from the 2016–17 series, the Navad website launched a football manager online game, using live stats of the players contributing in the Iran Pro League, entitled Football Fantasy.

 The Controversial Cancellation of 90

 The Conflict Begins

 In late 2018, tensions between Ali Foroughi, the newly appointed director of IRIB TV3, and renowned sports commentator Adel Ferdosipour came to a head.
 Speculation arose over the cancellation of Ferdosipour's popular sports show, "90," with many citing the director's alleged opposition to the program.
 Despite initial denials, a subsequent statement from IRIB TV3 confirmed that the show would not air due to the producer and host's "unprofessional behavior."
 This marked the beginning of a public feud that would have far-reaching consequences for Iranian sports broadcasting.